JakeMikouchi/MIDAS-Solvers/README.md

 create a simple, robust tool for solving optimization problems.
 It has been applied primarily to nuclear engineering design problems.
 MIDAS is an update on the previous version called MOF.

 MIDAS is designed to provide users with a variety of optimization methodologies to solve opimization problems with a focus on nuclear engineering design problems.
 Containing multiple optimization methodologies in a single package allows for the reuse of code in multiple ways leading to a shorter, simpler, and more versatile optimization package.
-The MIDAS solver repository provides all the solvers used in optimization problems.
+The MIDAS solver repository provides all solvers available in MIDAS.

 Current optimization methodologies supported in MIDAS are: